 About First-Year Classes

 Your first-semester schedule includes major and required core courses.
-You'll review your schedule at Great Beginnings.
+You’ll review the schedule at Great Beginnings.

 Your First Semester Course Schedule: Enrollment Profile

-An academic advisor will use your academic record and your Enrollment Profile to develop a first semester schedule to reflect your interests and course requirements.
-Please complete your Enrollment Profile to increase the number of course options that fit your preferences and needs.
+An academic advisor will use your academic record and Enrollment Profile to build a schedule that reflects your interests and degree requirements.
+Please complete your Enrollment Profile to clarify these preferences and needs.

 Learning Communities

 All students take a Learning Community as an integral part of the first-year experience.
-Your Learning Community is a pair of courses that focus on a broader societal theme.
-Through this approach to learning, you'll examine a complex topic from multiple perspectives and discover connections between various disciplines.
-Since class sizes are designed for collaboration and you are in both courses with the same peers, you will learn cooperatively and develop relationships with other students and faculty easing your transition to college life.
+Your Learning Community is a pair of courses linked by a broad theme.
+Through this approach to learning, you’ll examine a complex topic from multiple perspectives and discover connections between various disciplines.
+Since class sizes are designed for collaboration, and you are in both courses with the same peers, you will learn cooperatively and develop relationships with other students and faculty.
+This eases the transition to university-level college learning.

 Note: Learning Communities are not associated with your major.
-Given the common learning goals and outcomes, all Learning Community courses meet graduation requirements and are appropriate for all students regardless of major.
+Given the common learning outcomes, all Learning Community courses meet graduation requirements and are appropriate for all students regardless of major and incoming transferrable credit.

 Major Courses

 If you have already chosen a major, you will be placed in one or more courses required for that major.
-If you haven't declared a major yet, you will be placed in one or more courses related to the majors of interest you selected on your Enrollment Profile.
-Even if you eventually change majors, the courses you take now will count toward your overall degree requirements.
+If you haven’t yet declared a major, you will be placed in one or more courses related to the majors of interest you indicate on your Enrollment Profile.
+Even if you eventually change majors, the courses you take will count toward your overall degree requirements.

 First-Year Seminar

 Your first semester course schedule will include ITDY 101 - First-Year Seminar.
-This one-credit course will provide you with an orientation to college life and a support system intended to foster academic success and personal growth.
-You will also begin to develop a long-range academic plan and a college-level resume.
+This one-credit course will orient you to college life and help cultivate a support system intended to foster academic success and personal growth.
+You will also develop your long-range academic plan and college-level resume.

-Your seminar instructors will be your first-year advisor and a specially-trained peer mentor.
-In addition to teaching this course, your advisor will: approve your course selections; advise you on degree requirements; monitor your academic progress; encourage you to utilize campus resources; and help explore, identify, and attain your goals.
+Your first-year advisor and a specially-trained peer mentor teach the course.
+Your advisor will also guide you on degree requirements, monitor your academic progress, and link you with campus resources.
 Your peer mentor, who is an upper-level undergraduate student, will provide helpful academic tips, encourage campus involvement, and connect you to other students within the campus community.

 Additional Notes on Course Selection